The App Architect’s Guide to Progressive Web Applications

 Do you have a high bounce rate?

 If you are looking to reduce bounce rates, then the instant experience that a PWA provides can help.
 By reducing the amount of steps it takes to get into your experience — moving from going to the app or play store, searching for your app, and installing your app, to just clicking a link — you can drastically reduce churn and bounce rate.

 Do you have technical requirements only available on native platforms?

 While the web continues to become more powerful every day, there are still a few features that are not yet available or available only on certain browsers.
 Security is the most limited today.
-Features that unlock access to the device, such as fingerprint authorization (like Touch ID), or biometric authentication methods, such as Android Face Unlock and Iris Unlock and iOS’ Face ID are unavailable.
+Features that unlock access to the device, such as fingerprint authorization (like Touch ID), Android's Face Unlock and Iris Unlock, iOS’ Face ID, and other biometric authentication methods are unavailable with PWAs.
 Additionally, encrypting authentication tokens at-rest is not possible, making unauthorized access much more likely.

 Perhaps the most requested feature by developers, push notifications, are not available on iOS.
 However, SMS can be leveraged instead, by linking directly back into the PWA experience.

 Therefore, a PWA is typically not the best fit for products that have a technical requirement available only on native platforms.
 Even in those cases, however, it’s worth considering adding

 a PWA to improve the user experience for new visitors, and then routing them to the app stores once they want to access more advanced functionality.